iomesh/docs/docs/basic-concepts/basic-concepts.md

 **Helm**

 A package manager for Kubernetes that helps find, share, and build Kubernetes with software.
-Helm Chart can help define, install, and upgrade even the most complex Kubernetes applications.
-IOMesh supports deployments using Helm Chart.
+You will need Helm when installing IOMesh.

 **Prometheus**